Difference between == and is operator in Python

 True False True False

-- Output of the first if condition is “True” as both list1 and list2 are empty lists.
+- The output of the first if the condition is “True” as both list1 and list2 are empty lists.

-- Second if condition shows “False” because two empty lists are at different memory locations.
+- Second, if the condition shows “False” because two empty lists are at different memory locations.
 Hence list1 and list2 refer to different objects.
 We can check it with id() function in python which returns the “identity” of an object.

-- Output of the third if condition is “True” as both list1 and list3 are pointing to the same object.
+- The output of the third if the condition is “True” as both list1 and list3 are pointing to the same object.

-- Output of the fourth if condition is “False” because concatenation of two list is always produce a new list.
+- The output of the fourth if the condition is “False” because the concatenation of two lists always produces a new list.

 This shows list1 and list2 refers to different objects.